DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 ![Olivier Halligon](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9553.JPG "Olivier Halligon"){:height="480px" width="480px"}

-It was interesting to learn about those two, and additionally about Gyro - a custom tool from Realm to transfrom xcdatamodel to a Realm classes for iOS and Android.
+It was interesting to learn about those two, and additionally about Gyro - a custom tool from Realm to transform xcdatamodel to a Realm classes for iOS and Android.

 <!--
 Learn more about it here.
 -->

 ## Scaling Open Source Communities
-In this talk, Felix Krause ([@KrauseFx](https://twitter.com/KrauseFx)) shared his impressive experience on growing and scaling a community of the fastlane project on GitHub.
-The author shares techniques on how to automate repetitive tasks in order to keep number of issues under control and keep one's sanity.
+In this talk, Felix Krause ([@KrauseFx](https://twitter.com/KrauseFx)) shared his impressive experience in growing and scaling a community of the fastlane project on GitHub.
+The author shares techniques on how to automate repetitive tasks in order to keep a number of issues under control and keep one's sanity.

 ![Felix Krause](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9560.JPG "Olivier Halligon"){:height="480px" width="480px"}

 <!--
-You can learn more about development of OSS communities here.
+You can learn more about the development of OSS communities here.
 -->

 ## Update Your Reality with Vision and ARKit